Core i3 CPUs are still a solid choice for gaming on a budget. If you want to get an Intel Core i3 processor for gaming, here are your best choices.

 Getting the Ryzen 5 2600 along with a quality B450 board will allow you to upgrade to a Ryzen 3700X CPU with 8 cores/16 threads.
 Even 12 core Ryzen 9 3900X.
 These 2 CPUs will definitely allow high end gaming once the next-gen consoles arrive.

 Your other option is to get one of the aforementioned B360 boards along with a Core i3 CPU and later upgrade.
 You can pick Core i5 9600 or Core i7 9700.
 Not as fast as K variants but still quite powerful CPUs for gaming.
+Either way you should invest in a good fan to prevent possible overheating since the ones that come by default are rather lackluster.

 Finally, the last option is to wait, if you can, a couple of months for Intel to release 10th gen Core CPUs.
 The lineup should include 4 cores/8 threads Core i3 CPUs.
 Not great, but the hyperthreading should allow those to be used for high quality 1080p gaming for the foreseeable future.